nickriches/linguistics_handbook/docs/lecture notes/02 - Word Classes.md

 This property can be defined in a couple of ways:

-(a) Words are interpretable in isolation, e.g.
+(a) Words are interpretable in isolation.
+They may "stand alone".

 1. A: What was he doing?
 B: Working
 2. B: How would you describe the experience?
 B: Unbelievable